GauravRajIITKGP2023/Accenture-North-America---Data-Analytics-and-Visualization-Job-Simulation/README.md

 Animals and science are the two most popular categories of content, showing that people enjoy "real-life" and "factual" content the most.

 ## Insight
 Food is a common theme with the top 5 categories, with "Healthy Eating" ranking the highest.
 This may give an indication of the audience within your user base.
-You could use this insight to create a campaign and work with healthy eating brands to boost user engagement.
+You could use this insight to create a campaign and work with healthy eating brands to boost user engagement